 Students are required to record this information under the relevant date in their Student Agenda.
 On occasion, students struggle with tracking their homework assignments; in such instances, the parents should contact the teacher immediately to implement additional accountability measures.

-Dropping, Adding, and Auditing Classes (7th-12th Grades)
+Dropping or Adding a Classes (7th-12th grades)